Description

 • libxml and libxslt

-2. rename the folder (choose your own name for the portal) and move it into your favourite directory
+2. Get the portal sources from our svn repository.
+Rename the folder (choose your own name for the portal) and move it to your favourite directory on the web server.

-4. answer each question to set the different parameters; you will be able to change/correct them in the configuration files if needed
+4. Answer each question of the setup script to set the different parameters; you will be able to change/correct them later in the configuration files if needed.
+The script will check for the required packages and direct you to the pages you can get them in case they're not installed.

-5. update your web server's configuration file with the proposed configuration lines
+5. After the script is completed, update your web server's configuration file with the configuration lines given by the script and restart your server.

-7. test your installation (URL get displayed at the end of the configuration)
+6. Test your installation (URL will be displayed at the end of the configuration script).

 Configuration

-The configuration parameters can be changes in the following files - be careful
+The configuration parameters can be changed in the following files (path/filename):

-• webapp/configfile.cfg cherrypy and application general settings ; you should not change anything here except the URLs of the XSLTs
+• webapp/configfile.cfg - Cherrypy and general application settings; you should not change anything except the URLs of the XSLTs.

-• config/admin.ini specifies if the portal is for taxonomists or "normal" users and what SQL-module has to be used (mssql or mysql)
+• config/admin.ini - specifies if the portal is for taxonomists or not and what sort of DBMS you're using (MS SQL Server or MySQL).

-• config/config.ini mail server properties, portal's name and location, thesaurus configuration file's location
+• config/config.ini - Mail server properties, the portal's name and location, location for thesaurus configuration files.

-• relations.xml the list of relations known by the different thesaurus, with user friendly names.
+• relations.xml - List of relations known to the different thesauri.

-• thesaurusList.xml the list of available thesaurus for the version for taxonomists; type=name of the thesaurus (must match the configuration's file name in TOQE) and the TOQE URL to access the service.
+• thesaurusList.xml - List of available thesauri for the taxonomist's portal version; type=name of the thesaurus (must match the configuration file name in TOQE) and the TOQE URL to access the service.

-• thesaurusListSimple.xml the list of available thesaurus for the simple version (author names and concepts will not be displayed); type=name of the thesaurus (must match the configuration's file name in TOQE) and the TOQE URL to access the service.
+• thesaurusListSimple.xml - List of available thesauri for the simple version (author names and concepts will not be displayed); type=name of the thesaurus (must match the configuration's file name in TOQE) and the TOQE URL to access the service.

 #######